What is Narcolepsy?

-Cataplexy, a sudden loss of muscle control.
-It is often triggered by stress or by emotions such as laughter, fear, or anger.
+- Cataplexy, a sudden loss of muscle control or tone.
+It is often triggered by stress or emotion, such as laughter, fear, or anger.

-Hypnagogic hallucinations, certain images, sensations, or sounds that occur when a person is falling asleep or waking up.
+- Hypnagogic and hypnopompic hallucinations, certain images, sensations, or sounds that occur when a person is falling asleep (hypnagogic), or waking up (hypnopompic).

-Other symptoms such as insomnia, fatigue, poor memory, or depression.
+- Other symptoms, such as insomnia, fatigue, poor memory and concentration, or depression.